Mauritius minister debunks Hindenburg report on Adani Group | International

 Mauritius minister debunks Hindenburg report on Adani Group

 "At the outset, I wish to inform the House that the allegations of the presence of Shell companies in Mauritius are false and baseless.
-According to law, Shell Companies are not allowed in Mauritius or global business companies licensed by the Financial services providers have to meet substance requirements as per section 21 of the financial service activities," the minister said.
+According to law, Shell Companies are not allowed in Mauritius or global business companies licensed by the Financial services providers have to meet substance requirements as per section 21 of the financial service activities," the minister for Financial Services and Good Governance in the Mauritian government, added.

 - Country: